• Skip to primary navigation

 Chocolate – I used chopped milk chocolate chunks.
 I find this works best if you’re looking to achieve that ooey gooey cookie.
 Any chocolate or chocolate chip works!

-Sea salt – Sprinkled on top after the cookies are done baking.
+Sea salt - I like using this Maldon sea salt.
+It's sprinkled on top after the cookies are done baking for that perfect sweet and salty balance.

 Step by Step Instructions